 - Next, the student seeks approval through the internal Marietta College approval process for the internship.
-To gain approval, the student should have the internship job description, document that contains the student's academic goals and objectives as they relate to the internship, and the internship registration form filled out, and email it to Professor Smith to receive the internship form to fill out.
+To gain approval, the student should have the internship job description, document that contains the student's academic goals and objectives as they relate to the internship, and the internship registration form filled out, and email it to Professor Smith to begin the approval process.

 When filling out the forms, some common questions and answers are:

 - How many credit hours do I put down?
-For programs like sports management, land and energy management, accounting, and finance, a requirement of 3-credit hours is equal to one internship.
+For programs like sport management, land, and energy management, accounting, and finance, a requirement of 3-credit hours is equal to one internship.
 Please review your degree plan and see what is required.

 - Who is my faculty advisor?
 Internship supervisor? etc. Your internship supervisor is your on-site boss.
 The faculty academic advisor is your faculty academic advisor.
 The faculty supervisor for the internship is Rick Smith, and he signs the paperwork via email (do not type his name into the form).

 - What are the course prefix and course number?
 The course prefix is what academic course you are seeking credit for, such as sport management (SMGT), accounting (ACCT), finance (FIN), marketing (MKTG), management (MNGT), land and energy management (LEMG), etc. The course number reflects the level of work your internship is AND the requirement of your degree plan (if applicable).
-For example, if a land and energy management students needs course LEMG 497 as an academic requirement, the internship should reflect senior level work (which is the 4 in 497).
+For example, if a land and energy management student needs course LEMG 497 as an academic requirement, the internship should reflect senior-level work (which is the 4 in 497).
 If you do not need an internship as a requirement and are doing it as an elective, then identify what the appropriate level of work is, i.e., 197 = freshman-level work; 297 = sophomore-level work; 397 = junior-level work; 497 = senior-level work.